CPA Exam and Licensure

 If you are not going to earn the credit via a graduate program, you should research schools that offer a non-degree option to take classes.
 The Fisher School of Accounting does not permit non-degree students to take accounting classes, but some schools do.
 Some may also offer certificate programs.
 We do not maintain a list of such schools, so we encourage you to research them.
 Be sure to verify the school meets accreditation requirements for the board of accountancy in the state you’ll be seeking to sit for the exam or seek licensure.
 For example, Florida lists accrediting associations on this website.

 Maybe.
 The Fisher School offers a graduate minor in Auditing to students enrolled in the MS-ISOM program.
 This is a “special minor,” which means the requirements vary from student to student.
-If students plan their coursework properly, it is possible to earn the BSAc and the MS-ISOM with the Auditing minor and complete the educational requirements for CPA licensure in Florida.
-Students interested in this option should meet with an undergraduate advisor before taking Tax and Audit to discuss their plans.
+Students interested in this option should review the CPA requirements in the jurisdiction in which they plan to practice, and meet with an undergraduate advisor before taking Tax and Audit to discuss their plans.
 Also, note that MS-ISOM students in the Business Analytics track will likely have to extend their time in the program to complete the Auditing minor.